-The purpose of this policy is to:

-- Outline the statutory rights available to tenants and their family members; - Outline the contractual rights available to our tenants and their family members; - Respond sensitively with residents at a time of grief and loss; - Make the best use of the limited housing stock RHS owns.
+- 3.1 The purpose of this policy is to: - Outline the statutory rights available to tenants and their family members - Outline the contractual rights available to our tenants and their family members - Respond sensitively with residents at a time of grief and loss - Make the best use of the limited housing stock we own - 3.2 This Policy applies to all RHS tenants with Assured, Secure and both periodic and fixed term Assured Shorthold tenancies.
+Licensees do not have succession rights.